-G IC G

-Certificate Status Only Officers and the subject of the certificate shall

-Change Approval be capable of requesting that a certificate be placed on hold.

-Only Officers shall be capable of removing a

-certificate from on hold status.

-Only Officers shall be capable of approving the

-placing of a certificate on hold.

-Only Officers and the subject of the certificate shall

-be capable of requesting the revocation of a

-certificate.

-contineate.

-Only Officer shall be senable of suggesting the

-Only Officers shall be capable of approving the

-revocation of a certificate and all information about

-the revocation of a certificate.
+Certificate Status Only Officers and the subject of the certificate shall Change Approval be capable of requesting that a certificate be placed on hold.
+Only Officers shall be capable of removing a certificate from on hold status.
+Only Officers shall be capable of approving the placing of a certificate on hold.
+Only Officers and the subject of the certificate shall be capable of requesting the revocation of a certificate.
+Only Officers shall be capable of approving the revocation of a certificate and all information about the revocation of a certificate.